praving14/my-notes/CleanCoding.md

 * ##### Naming
     * Class:
-       * the name be self-descriptive and self explanatory
+       * the name should be self-descriptive and self explanatory
     * Methods:
        * With a good method name, a reader does not have to read the method to know what it does.
-       * Avoid name warning Signs such as 'And' or  'If' or  'Or'.
-It is sign that you are trying to do more than one thing in your method.
+       * Avoid name warning signs such as 'And' or  'If' or  'Or'.
+This might be a sign that you are trying to do more than one thing in your method.
 May be you should consider splitting it into multiple methods.
        * Avoid non-standard abbreviations
      * variables:
         * boolean should answer true false question as in open => isOpen or status => isActive